 Having a blocked or clogged sink can be annoying and inconvenient.
-Whether it’s your kitchen sink draining slowly after doing dishes or your bathroom sink refusing to drain after a shower, a blocked sink wastes your time and can cause water to back up and overflow.
-However, most blocked sink plumbing problems are not severe and can be easily fixed once you identify the source of the clog.
+Whether it’s your kitchen sink draining slowly after doing dishes or your bathroom sink refusing to drain at all after a shower, a blocked sink wastes your time and can potentially cause water to back up and overflow.
+However, most blocked sink plumbing problems are not serious and can be easily fixed yourself once you identify the source of the clog.

 5 Common Signs of a Blocked Sink

 When a sink starts to drain slowly, gurgle, or not empty completely, it’s usually a sign that a clog or blockage has developed.
-Five of the most common signs indicate your sink may be blocked and need unclogging.
+The following are five of the most common signs that indicate your sink may be blocked and need unclogging.

 1. Slow drainage and standing water

-One of the most apparent signs of a blocked sink is slow drainage.
-Over time, you may notice that it takes longer than usual for water to drain fully after using the sink.
+One of the most obvious signs of a blocked sink is slow drainage.
+Over time, you may notice water takes longer than normal to drain fully after using the sink.
 Another clue is seeing small amounts of standing water left behind after use instead of the sink draining completely dry.
 Both slow drainage and standing water are usually caused by a partial clog restricting flow in the drain pipes or trap beneath the sink.
 This initial blockage can get progressively worse if not cleared.

 2. Unpleasant odours